 If a child is displaying any of the warning signs listed above, it’s important to get help as soon as possible.
-A primary care doctor can help guide you in the proper direction by referring you to health care professionals who specialize in child and teenage behavioral issues.
+A primary care doctor can help guide you in the proper direction by referring you to health care professionals who specialize in child and adolescent behavioral issues.
 The counselor at your child’s school may be another good source of information.
-Help is available.
-Don’t let anything stand in the way of a child’s healthy future.
+Help is available, so don’t let anything stand in the way of a child’s healthy future.

 We’re Here to Help

-Offering a wide range of programs for emotional and behavioral issues, Clarity Child Guidance Center is a not for-profit organization and United Way Agency specializing in treating children and teenagers.
-While we do accept commercial insurance and Medicaid, we also have many alternative methods to find a child’s treatment.
+Offering a wide range of youth and adolescent programs for emotional and behavioral issues, Clarity Child Guidance Center is a nonprofit organization and United Way Agency specializing in treatments in San Antonio for children with mental illness .
+We accept commercial insurances, CHIP, TRICARE, Medicaid and also have many alternative methods to fund a child’s treatment.